doctrine/orm/en/reference/annotations-reference.rst

 -  **strategy**: Set the name of the identifier generation strategy.
-   Valid values are AUTO, SEQUENCE, TABLE, IDENTITY and NONE.
+   Valid values are AUTO, SEQUENCE, TABLE, IDENTITY, UUID, CUSTOM and NONE.

 Example: